-Graduates completing the program may seek a rewarding career as non-certified radiologic technician, administrative medical assistant, clinical medical assistant, phlebotomist, clinical assistant in the hospital setting, or any combination of the above-listed.
+Graduates completing the program may seek a rewarding career as a limited scope radiology technician, radiology scheduler, radiology assistant, or any combination of the above-listed.

-Delivery of Instruction: Hybrid/Blended (requires on campus attendance)
+Delivery of Instruction: Blended (requires 480 hours of externship at local medical facilities).

-Upon completion of the program, the student will receive a Certificate of Completion in Medical Assistant with Limited Radiology.
+Upon completion of the program, the student will receive a Certificate of Completion in Radiology Technician (Limited Scope) Training.